 - the receiver, transmitter or transceiver to which it is connected, is capable of providing some intended operation such as transmitting and/or receiving without the ancillary equipment (i.e. it is not a sub-unit of the main equipment essential to the main equipment basic functions).

 antenna connector: connector at the conducted interface of the BS type 1-C

+Band category: group of operating bands for which the same MSR scenarios apply